Zakimi Castle

-Zakimi Castle (座喜味城, Zakimi jō) is a is a Ryūkyūan gusuku fortification located in the village of Yomitan, Okinawa Prefecture, Japan.
+Zakimi Castle (座喜味城, Zakimi jō) is a Ryūkyūan gusuku fortification located in the village of Yomitan, Okinawa Prefecture, Japan.
 It has been protected by the central government as a National Historic Site since 1972.
 It is in ruins, but the walls and foundations have been restored.
 In 2000, Zakimi Castle was designated as a UNESCO World Heritage Site, as a part of the Gusuku Sites and Related Properties of the Kingdom of Ryukyu.